NathanaelA/fluentreports/commands.md

 <br><br><br>

+#### .recordCount(recordCountCallback(count, continueCallback))
+##### Description
+This allows you to be notified of the query result count before the printing actually happens.
+This is useful where you can't know the report data count before the report starts, because you are passing in a object that does all the queries itself.
+The report when it queries the data count, will call your *RecordCountCallback* function, this function will receive a record count, and a callback function.
+You MUST call the continueCallback function.
+You can optionally pass the continueCallback a boolean "false" to actually cancel the report, any other value (and no value) is considered that you want to continue printing.
+In the event you choose to cancel the report no report will be is generated; and the final render callback done will be passed "false" instead of a filename or buffer.
+##### Parameters
+* recordCountCallback function

+##### Example:

+function rcCount(count, continueCallback) {
+  if (count === 0) { console.log("No records");  callback(false); }
+  else if (count > 250) { console.log("Too many records") callback(false); }
+  else callback( /* you can pass in true if you want */);
+}
+MyReportObject.recordCount(rcCount);

+<br><br><br>

 #### .keys ( keys )
 ##### Description
 This is so you can set a key or keys that get passed to sub-report data query functions/class objects.